 This capacity to be attentive is not limited to what is external.
 If we close our eyes, we see that we can be attentive to our anger, our uncertainty, our happiness, our desire.

 A student of A Course in Miracles learns by practicing the course that his or her attention does not have to wander aimlessly but can be directed.

 You are much too tolerant of mind wandering, and are passively condoning your mind’s miscreations.
 The particular result does not matter, but the fundamental error does (T-2.VI.4:6-7).

 The simplicity of this truth is our liberation.
 It is the essence of Lesson 34 – we can see peace instead of whatever anguish or sorrow or conflict we perceive.
 The power of replacement is entirely ours (W-pI.34.6:4).

 Nothing has to be given up.
 Not one single thing in the external world needs to change.
 As we take responsibility for our attention we begin to experience the sense of peace and happiness that naturally attends those who decline to participate in the false drama of humanity.
 What is unnecessary will fall away without effort.
 Our lives will simplify naturally and without sacrifice.

-I do not mean to suggest this is easy.
-But if you are ready to do it, the difficulties will be brief and surmountable.
+This is not easy.
+But if you are ready to do it, then the difficulties are brief and surmountable.
 Give attention to attention.
 When it wanders from peace and joy, bring it back.
 You have every right – and even an obligation – to do this.

 The Holy Spirit – our healed mind – is ever ready to assume its calm and gentle role as our guide.
 It attacks nothing because it is threatened by nothing.
 It knows only its relationship with what is holy and beyond words.
 Its unalterable peace awaits only our willingness to embrace it.
 Why not now?